tobyweston/blog/source/_posts/2013-07-16-currying-function-for-happy-times.md

 }
 {% endcodeblock %}

-Which is shorthand for writing it out in full like this.
+Which is shorthand for writing it out like this.

 {% codeblock lang:scala %}
 // longhand